reichlab/docs.zoltardata/docs/ForecastQueryFormat.md

 Zoltar supports converting automatically from some prediction types to desired ones that have not actually been uploaded.

 > Note: Conversion is currently limited, with support coming for additional prediction types and target types.
+> Also note that the auto-conversion feature results in slower queries than when it is not requested.

 Auto-conversion is activated via two query parameters: